rehanvdm/warpurl-api-docs/docs/src/api/README.md

 ## Authentication

-They are secured by 2 mechanism.
+API calls are secured by 2 mechanism.

 ### API Keys
 Each **Subscription** has its own API Key.
 This key is used to identify all requests for that Subscription.